Genaker/TerraformMagentoCloud/README.md

 The behavior of any terraform destroy command can be previewed at any time with an equivalent terraform plan -destroy command.

-# Production staging enviroments
+# Production staging environments

-You can copy/paste folder to creaate new enviroment.
+You can copy/paste folder to create new environment.
 Consider the following file structure, which defines three magento environments (prod, project-3, stage) with the same infrastructure in each one (an app, a MySQL database, and a VPC):
 ```
 └── magento
     ├── prod